Don’t Let the Bench Bugs Bite: Portraits of Homeless New York

-“Digging beneath the depressing statistics and grinding poverty, Emmins’ is a more than human portrait,” Dazed and Confused
+“Digging beneath the statistics and poverty, Emmins’ is a more than human portrait,” Dazed and Confused

 “An absolutely fascinating book, a portrait of life on the streets of New York,” Robert Elms, the BBC

 “A book that captured, without drama and urban myth, the reality of life on the streets,” Time Out

 When Alan Emmins met a homeless French girl dancing on a makeshift dance floor in the Freedom Tunnel, she challenged him to try homelessness himself to better understand what he was writing about.
 He took up the challenge.